-Jon Christensen, senior portfolio manager and analyst for KAR’s Small Cap Core portfolio, called Q1 and Q2 a pretty impressive period in general for mid cap stocks.
+Jon Christensen, Portfolio Manager and Senior Research Analyst for KAR’s Small Cap Core portfolio, called Q1 and Q2 a pretty impressive period in general for mid cap stocks.
 After climbing over 8 percent in the first quarter, the Russell mid cap index increased 7.5 percent in the second.
 Energy and healthcare led the way.
 Quality was a bit mixed, although the market was still overall ranking lowest quality highest.

 However, he believes that the wind may have started to shift and this is the time for fundamentals to come back into focus, as businesses strive to sustain their high valuations.

 Key Contributors and Detractors in Mid Cap Core

 To learn more about the top 5 contributors and detractors in KAR’s Mid Cap Core strategy for Q2 2021 listen to the podcast above.